 The District was created as a dependent special district in accordance with Section 189.4041, Florida Statutes, as amended, by Ordinance No. 03-15, enacted by the County on September 15, 2003, pursuant to an Interlocal Agreement between the County and the School District dated as of September 15, 2003, in accordance with the Educational Facilities Act.
 The District encompasses approximately 1,940.5 acres of land located in an unincorporated area of the County.
 The boundaries of the District are contiguous with the boundaries of a planned community being developed by Avatar Properties, Inc. (the "Developer").
-At the time the District was established, all of the land within the District and to the imposition of assessments on the District lands.
+At the time the District was established, all of the land within the District was owned by the Developer.
+The Developer has consented to the formation of the District and to the imposition of assessments on the District lands.
 The District will include approximately 2,350 single family units and 100 multifamily units.
 Up to 550 additional units (for a total of 3,000 residential units) have been approved within the District, representing an additional 250 single-family units and 300 multifamily units.